saleemaqazi/Boggle-Client/README.md

-# BoggleClient
+# Boggle Client

-BoggleClient is a C# application that allows users to play the game of Boggle against other users through an online server.
-It provides a graphical user interface (GUI) for registering a nickname, joining games, submitting words, and displaying game results.
-The Boggle Client works in conjuction with the Boggle Server from my Github page.
-This program was written by Professor Joeseph Zachary and students Saleema Qazi and Spencer Fajardo.
+This repository contains the client-side implementation of a Boggle game application, developed as part of a university project.
+The Boggle client allows users to play Boggle with other players online through a graphical user interface (GUI).

+## Features

+- User registration: Users can register their nickname to participate in the game.
+- Game requests: Users can request to join a game and specify the time limit for each round.
+- Boggle board display: The GUI displays the Boggle board, which is dynamically updated during the game.
+- Word submission: Users can submit words they find on the Boggle board for scoring.
+- Game status updates: The GUI periodically refreshes to show the current score, remaining time, and game state.
+- Game completion screen: At the end of each game, a screen is displayed showing the final scores and the words played by each player.

+## Technologies Used

+- C#: The client application is developed using C# programming language.
+- .NET Framework: The .NET Framework is used to build the client application.
+- Windows Forms: The graphical user interface is implemented using Windows Forms.

+## Getting Started

+To run the Boggle client on your local machine, follow these steps:

+1. Clone the repository: `git clone https://github.com/your-username/boggle-client.git`
+2. Open the project in your preferred C# development environment (e.g., Visual Studio).
+3. Build the solution to resolve any dependencies.
+4. Run the application.

+Note: The Boggle client requires the Boggle server to be running for online multiplayer functionality.

 ## Usage

-1. Launch the BoggleClient application.
-2. The main window will be displayed, where you can enter your desired nickname in the provided text box.
-3. Click the "Register" button to register your nickname with the Boggle server.
-4. Once registered, you can request to join a game by selecting the desired time limit and clicking the "Request Game" button.
-5. If a game is found, the Boggle board will be displayed, along with the opponent's nickname and the countdown timer.
-6. Use the mouse to select adjacent letters on the board and form words.
-7. To submit a word for scoring, enter the word in the text box and click the "Submit" button.
-8. The scores of both players will be updated, and the timer will continue counting down.
-9. You can refresh the game board by clicking the "Refresh" button to see the updated scores and time remaining.
-10. Once the game is completed, a message box will be displayed with the final scores and words played by both players.
-11. Click "OK" to clear the board and start a new game.
+Upon launching the Boggle client, the GUI will be displayed, providing options for user registration and game participation.
+Follow the on-screen instructions to register a nickname, request a game, submit words, and interact with the game board.
+The GUI will automatically update with game status information.

-## Features
+## Acknowledgments

-- Registration: Users can register their nickname with the Boggle server to participate in games.
-- Game Requests: Users can request to join a Boggle game with a specified time limit.
-- Game Board: The application displays the Boggle board, opponent's nickname, and countdown timer during an active game.
-- Word Submission: Users can submit words formed from selected letters on the Boggle board for scoring.
-- Score and Timer Updates: The application updates the player scores and time remaining in real-time during a game.
-- Game Completion: When the game is finished, the final scores and words played by both players are displayed.
-- User Interaction: The GUI allows users to interact with the application through buttons and text boxes.
+- This project was developed as part of a university class, led by Professor Joeseph Zachary.
+- Thanks to Spencer Fajardo for contributing to the development of this project.

 ## Contact

-If you have any questions, suggestions, or issues, please contact Saleema Qazi at saleemasqazi@gmail.com.
+For any inquiries or questions, please contact Saleema Qazi at saleemasqazi@gmail.com.

-I hope you enjoy our Boggle game!